 NSF Graduate Research Fellowship Program Workshop, Aug.
 27, 6:00-7:00 pm, 106 ARC; Aug.
 28, 6:00-7:00 pm, 332 Clippinger (repeat session)

 Established in 1804, Ohio University is the oldest public institution of higher learning in the state of Ohio and the first in the Northwest Territory.

 The university offers more than 188 master's and 58 doctoral programs.

 Notable Graduate Alumni and Distinguished Faculty

-More than 900 full-time faculty members lead these programs, and the small student-to-faculty ratio ensures that graduate students can have a strong, one-on-one mentorship with world renowned scholars.
+More than 900 full-time faculty members lead these programs.
+The small student-to-faculty ratio ensures that graduate students can have a strong, one-on-one mentorship with world-renowned scholars.

 Where is the Graduate College?

-The Graduate College is located on the second floor of the Research and Technology Center.
-The Research and Technology Center is at the intersection where Richland Avenue, President Street and S. Congress Street, just south of Haning Hall and west of Bentley Annex.
+The college is located on the second floor of the Research and Technology Center, at the intersection of Richland Avenue, President Street and S. Congress Street.